Gatorama's Holiday Hours

 Guests are often surprised to find that Gatorama is home to a multitude of animals that don’t have scales.

 Goliath came to Gatorama in 1968 as a young adult.
-He spent the first 30 years living in the front pond, socializing with the older Crocodiles and Alligators.
-Over time, Goliath began to establish his dominance over territory and animals in the pond.
-He was the first of this croc colony, the only such colony in the U.S., to take the Alpha Male Title.
+For the first 30 years, he lived in the front pond among older Crocodiles and Alligators, where he quickly began to establish his dominance.
+Over time, his strength and territorial instincts made him the first in this unique croc colony — the only such colony in the U.S. — to claim the title of Alpha Male.

 Discovered underneath a plane at MacDill Air Force Base in April, this massive 12 foot gator has been safely relocated to Gatorama Inc. in Palmdale.
 Renamed “Major MacDill”, the gator’s saga began on April 22 when he was found under a KC-135 Stratotanker.